Neoteroi/BlackSheep-Docs/docs/remotes.md

 ## Handling trusted hosts
-When forwarded headers middlewares are not used, but it is necessary to validated hosts, it is possible to use the `TrustedHostsMiddleware`:
+When forwarded headers middlewares are not used, but it is necessary to validate hosts, it is possible to use the `TrustedHostsMiddleware`:

 ```python
 from blacksheep import Application